Blog

 If you are not confident or able to scribe the minutes reasonably accurately in ‘real time’ (that is, type what people are saying, at the time of the meeting), your only option will be to record the meeting with a digital recorder.

-However, a normal digital recorder is only useful when recording a meeting of up to 7 or 8 people, and the recorder needs to be placed within about 4 metres of all participants.
-Comments provided by meeting participants who are further away than this may not be audible in the recording.
-This will mean that the recording – and therefore the minutes – will not be accurate.
+Comments provided by meeting participants who are further away than this will probably not be audible in the recording.
+This will mean that the minutes will have gaps of information and will not be accurate.

 When do you need to scribe in ‘real time’ i.e. type the minutes as people speak?

 Minute-taking in ‘real time’ (i.e. typing what is being said, while it is being said) can be difficult when people are speaking at 100 to 140 words per minute.
-However, it needs to be done if you are minute-taking a meeting that is not being digitally recorded.
+However, minute-taking in ‘real time’ is the only option for a meeting involving 8 or more people.

 More information about scribing minutes